Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-2/labs/express-lab-1.md

 <br>

 ### Basic Express App
-1. Create a new directory called "frasier"
+1. Create a new directory called `frasier`
 1. `cd` into `frasier`
 1. perform an npm init, specify `server.js` as your entry
 1. install express, tell npm to save express as a dependency in package.json